Norwegian killer Breivik begins parole hearing with Nazi salute | Law-Order

 Proceedings will take place over a maximum of four days in a prison gymnasium converted into a makeshift courtroom, with a decision expected about a week later.
 If his request for release is denied, Breivik, who has changed his legal name to Fjotolf Hansen, can apply for a new probation hearing in a year's time, Karlsdottir said.

-Breivik lost a human rights case in 2017 when an appeals court overturned the decision of a lower court that his near-isolation in a three-room cell was inhumane.
-The European Court of Human Rights rejected a subsequent appeal.
+Breivik lost a human rights case in 2017 https://www.reuters.com/article/us-norway-breivik-idUSKBN168454 when an appeals court overturned the decision of a lower court that his near-isolation in a three-room cell was inhumane.
+The European Court of Human Rights rejected a subsequent appeal https://www.reuters.com/article/us-norway-breivik-idUSKBN1JH0UB.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)